OWN-OCCUPATION DISABILITY INSURANCE EXPLAINED

 • Because of injury or illness, you are unable to perform the material and substantial duties of your regular occupation, and you are not gainfully employed in another occupation.

-• Because of injury or illness you are unable to perform the material and substantial duties of your regular occupation.
+• Because of injury or illness, you are unable to perform the material and substantial duties of your regular occupation.

 In the second definition (the better “true own-occupation definition”), if you choose to go to work in any other occupation, the policy would not reduce your disability benefits.